 Background: Catherine Hunter has spent over 40 years in independent school education, serving as teacher, dean, division head, head of school, trustee and consultant.
 Born in London and raised in upstate New York, her career began on the east coast; after several years as intern (Phillips Academy Andover) and teacher (Maumee Valley Country Day School) she served as Department Chair and Dean of Students at St. Timothy’s School in Baltimore, Maryland for 11 years and Upper School Head at Head-Royce School in Oakland, California for 12 years.

-Cathy was founding Head of School (2002-2016) at the San Francisco Friends School where she and her team built an exceptional program based on Quaker values, raised over twenty million dollars to transform the hundred year-old Levi-Strauss factory into an award-winning school facility, and pioneered numerous partnerships with organizations in San Francisco’s Mission district.
-Cathy spent the 2016-17 school year in London as a consultant at King Solomon Academy, and the following year as Interim Head of School at Marin Horizon School.
+Cathy was founding Head of School (2002-2016) of the San Francisco Friends School where she and her team built an exceptional program based on Quaker values, grew the school to over 430 students (57% students of color) with a robust applicant pool (ten applicants for each open position.)
+She and her team transformed the hundred-year-old Levi-Strauss factory into an award-winning school facility, pioneered numerous partnerships with organizations in San Francisco’s Mission district, and opened a summer Horizons program serving Mission neighborhood public school students.

-Cathy holds a BFA from the Rhode Island School of Design, where she studied sculpture, and an MEd from Loyola College where she studied educational administration, with an emphasis on women in leadership.
+Catherine holds a BFA from the Rhode Island School of Design, where she studied sculpture, and an MEd from Loyola College where she studied educational administration, with an emphasis on women in leadership.